lufinkey/pseuplex/README.md

 	- **sectionUUID**: A unique uuid for the initial section when the library is locked.
 You should specify your own [randomly generated uuid](https://www.uuidgenerator.net), to ensure it's unique to your server.
 	- **password**: The custom password of your server.
 	- **authCachePath**: The file path to store the auth cache json file.
 This stores the mapping of tokens to their whitelisted IPs.
+	- **autoWhitelistNetmask**: The ip netmask to whitelist automatically.
+Typically this would be a local netmask, like `"192.168.0.0/16"`.
 - **perUser**: A map of settings to configure for each user on your server.
 The map keys are the plex email for each user.
 	- **letterboxd**:
 		- **username**: The letterboxd username for this user